 4. Get Travel Insurance

-Whether or not to get travel insurance is something Ren and I weigh before every trip.
+Whether or not to get travel insurance is something we consider before every trip.
 If we’re just going on a quick traveleating trip and not doing anything physical, then we probably won’t get it.
-But for a place like Siem Reap where you could fall off the side of a temple, then I think it’s a good idea.
+But for a place like Siem Reap where you could fly off the side of a temple, then I think it’s a good idea.